Stammtisch (restaurant)

 German restaurant in Portland, Oregon, U.S.

 Stammtisch is a German restaurant in Portland, Oregon.

 Stammtish has been described as a "sister restaurant" of the Prost location on Mississippi Avenue in the Boise neighborhood.

 History

 The restaurant opened in May 2014.

+The restaurant participated in Portland's Dumpling Week in 2026.

 Reception

 Michael Russell included Stammtisch in The Oregonians 2019 list of the city's 40 best restaurants.
 He ranked the business number 30 in the newspaper's 2025 list of Portland's 40 best restaurants.